 Below are a few, but be sure to check out our entire guide to the best vintage shopping in Williamsburg, there’s a lot more!

-Awoke Vintage – Another cool thrift and vintage shop reselling the coolest threads located in the Mini Mall off of Bedford Ave.
+Awoke Vintage – A cool thrift and vintage shop reselling the coolest threads located in the Mini Mall off of Bedford Ave.
 While the space is small, they have curated a great collection of women’s clothing including a sizeable collection of vintage Levis!

 Malin Landaeus – This upscale, chic vintage store in Williamsburg only sells the finest of vintage treasures from their amazing boot collection to women’s clothing and locally designed accessories.
 This is where you’ll find some really unique and stylish pieces!